 Keep the classroom neat and tidy with their own Valentine’s Day bags to collect and then carry home their sweets!

 Students can make a favourite animal using construction paper and other craft supplies (like the owl below), then paste it onto the front of a large paper bag.
 The bag can be left on the student’s desk, and when students arrive in the classroom on Valentine’s Day, they can walk around from desk to desk, delivering cards to the waiting cardholders.

 Don’t have time for students to start designing their own animals from scratch?
 Try these printable bee and fox bag templates for personalising their cardholder bags.

 Are you looking for more activities to keep the fun of Valentine’s Day going in your classroom?
 You don’t have to stop at crafts!

 Learn Fun Facts About Valentine’s Day

 Did you know that Mr. Richard Cadbury was the first person to create chocolates specifically for Valentine’s Day?
 Or that chocolate dates back to the Mayans and the Aztecs?

-Conversation Heart Activities
+Complete Conversation Heart Activities

 Here are five easy activities using conversation hearts that we think your students would love to do in the weeks leading up to Valentine’s Day!